Dubbo Regional Council: Current composition and election method

 The Dubbo Regional Council is composed of ten councillors elected proportionally.
-The council is divided into five wards, each electing two councillors.
+The council was divided into five wards, each electing two councillors until a referendum held alongside the 2021 local government elections abolished the ward system.
+The undivided system came into effect at the 2024 local government elections.
 All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
 The current makeup of the council is as follows:

-The most recent election was held on 25 October 2021 and the makeup of the council is as follows:
+The most recent election was held on 14 September 2024 and the makeup of the council is as follows: